globulon/http4s-fun/README.md

 ### HTTP4S Fun

-Playing around with Http4s and try to attach an Error handling mechanism base on the introduction a type error channel
+Playing around with Http4s and trying to attach an Error handling mechanism based on the introduction a type error channel

 ```scala
 trait ErrorChannel[F[_], E <: Throwable] {